evaliu1/CarND-Term1-P2/README.md

 Here are five German traffic signs that I found on the web:

 ![alt text](https://github.com/evaliu1/CarND-Term1-P2/blob/master/test_Image/test.JPG)

-I changed the colored image to gray, and also normalized the images to fit the training set.
+Firstly, I created an 4D array to store my images.
+Then I changed the colored image to gray, and also normalized the images to fit the training set.

 ## 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set